-All formal meetings of the association must be properly convened in accordance with the association’s rules.
+All formal meetings must be properly convened in accordance with the association’s rules.
 All members must be notified of:

 - the place, date and time of the meeting; and

-- the business to be considered at the meeting, including the full text of all motions that will be put to members at the meeting.
+- the business to be considered at the meeting, including the full text of all motions or resolutions that will be put to members at the meeting.

 If there is a quorum, then all voting and passing of resolutions must be carried out in accordance with the rules and recorded accurately in the minutes.